rexhip/rexhip/README.md

 - License:  MIT-license
 - Web:      https://github.com/olab84/rexhip

 The library extend on MB_MASTER and MB_CLIENT, the modbus blocks that comes along with TIA-portal.
 The library is not an attempt to reinvent the wheel, by doing what those blocks already do.
-Rather it's an attempt to expand the functionality of those existing blocks, and to create a common API for modbus devices.
+Rather it's an attempt to expand the functionality of those existing blocks, and to create a improved, common API for modbus devices.

 Key features:
  - Makes it easy to create and split a program in to reusable «device blocks» (interface blocks).